Energy efficiency upgrades for qualifying customers

 - Insulation (attic, wall and duct)

 - Water heater insulation and exposed pipe wrap

 - Paint roof and exposed ducts white

 - Replace evaporative coolers or motors with two-speed motors

 - Install low-flow shower heads

-Pima County Community and Economic Development (outside Tucson, Sahuarita, Oro Valley and Marana)
+- Pima County Community and Workforce Development (outside Tucson, Sahuarita, Oro Valley and Marana)

 To measure the effectiveness of the upgrades, program participants are surveyed about their comfort, energy usage patterns and overall bill savings.